-Predictive Maintenance is a sensor-based form of maintenance.
-The process uses big data analyses to predict failures and malfunctions in a plant and thus plan maintenance operations more efficiently.
-As an Industry 4.0 application, predictive maintenance can thus significantly reduce costs and downtimes compared to conventional maintenance strategies.
+Predictive maintenance is a sensor-based form of maintenance.
+The process uses big data analyses to predict system failures and malfunctions, enabling maintenance work to be planned more efficiently.
+As an Industry 4.0 application, predictive maintenance can significantly reduce costs and downtimes compared to conventional maintenance strategies.

 1. how does predictive maintenance work?

-The term Predictive Maintenance can be translated into German with predictive maintenance or predictive maintenance translated.
-To enable this "look-ahead", relevant data must first be determined in the machine by sensors.
-For the implementation of a Predictive-Maintenance-application, a wide variety of data and thus a wide variety of sensors can be used.
-Examples of this are:
+The term predictive maintenance can be translated as predictive maintenance or Predictive maintenance be translated.
+To enable this "looking ahead", relevant data must first be determined by sensors in the machine.
+To implement a Predictive maintenance-A wide variety of data and therefore also a wide variety of sensors can be used in the application.
+Examples of this are

 - – Vibration sensors